Skip to Content

 Follow These Steps After an Auto Accident in North Carolina

-Whether you’re driving near the North Carolina State University near Raleigh, NC or taking a short ride to the store, a car crash can happen in a split second.
+Whether you're driving near North Carolina State University in Raleigh, NC or taking a short ride to the store, a car crash can happen in a split second.
 When it does, it can leave you confused and disoriented.
-However, taking quick action after an accident can help preserve your rights if you’re injured.
-Keep these steps in mind if you’re ever involved in a car wreck in North Carolina:
+However, taking quick action after an accident can help preserve your rights if you're injured.
+Keep these steps in mind if you're ever involved in a car wreck in North Carolina:

 • Swap insurance info with other drivers involved in the accident.